 AUx is a huge step in a positive direction.

-I’ve been a student peer leader in the AUx2 course on race.
-I love the class discussions because, with issues of identity and culture, the conversations can really go in a wide variety of directions.
-AUx is a huge step in a positive direction, eventually having all first-year students required to come face-to-face and learn in a more safe and comfortable environment.
+I've been a student peer leader in the AUx2 course [on race, identity, and inclusion].
+I love the class discussions because, with issues of identity and culture, the conversations can go in a wide variety of directions.
+AUx is a huge step in a positive direction, eventually having all first-year students required to come face-to-face and learn in a safe environment.
 At AU, I think people become more self-aware and more aware of people who are not like them.
-Students hopefully learn to step outside their own experiences and understand other people’s points of view.
+Students hopefully learn to step outside their own experiences and understand other points of view.

 The new course is part of the American University Experience pilot.

 AU professors go back to the classroom for intensive sessions on race and identity.

 I do see change, and I do feel it, because I’ve been part of it.

 I think AU and campus groups are facilitating more avenues to talk about race and diversity.
 In my department, we teach 12 different languages and we live that diversity in a way that is so natural to us.
 Yet throughout the university, we need to have difficult conversations, and we won’t always have closure.
 I do see change, and I do feel it, because I’ve been part of it.
 Having lived in Latin America for 15 years and been exposed to different environments, I can say that this campus has been very welcoming.
 I do feel at home here.